OpenEvalProject/evals/manuscripts/elife-41676/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/41676/elife-41676-fig1-v1.jpg)

 **Figure 1.:** The number of cell lines used in PubMed Central articles available for text mining is shown as a function of year.
 The names of cell lines were matched using two criteria, strict and loose.
 The strict criterion constitutes an exact match where the name used by the researchers and detected by SciScore is on the list of ICLAC register of misidentified cell lines.
 The loose criterion was calculated by adding a wild-card character (*) to the end of all names found by SciScore, and matching the names and synonyms on the ICLAC list.
 The graph is divided into two sections: before and after 2012.
-2012 was chosen as the year to break the graph because the publication of the authentication standard and the formation of ICLAC occurred that year (Masters, 2012).10.7554/eLife.41676.003Figure 1—source data 1.Figure 1.
+2012 was chosen as the year to break the graph because the publication of the authentication standard and the formation of ICLAC occurred that year (Masters, 2012).

 As cell-line names are not standardized in most papers, we used three different approaches to estimate the percentage of problematic cell lines in the general literature.
 First, to obtain a lower boundary, we determined whether the cell line name, as stated by the researcher, matched exactly a name or synonym of a problematic cell line in Cellosaurus, as this is the most stringent criterion (Supplementary file 2).